 We Can Help You Plan, Stage, and Carry Out an Intervention

 As you know, most addicts under the spell of alcohol or drugs probably won’t ask for help on their own — part of the illness is the inability to recognize the need for help.
 But there is something you can do.
-Through our professional drug and alcohol intervention services, our trained counselors can help you and your family hold an intervention in our facilities just outside of Houston, Texas.
-Through family participation and professional guidance, you can help your loved one begin the road to recovery today.
+Through our professional drug and alcohol intervention services, our trained counselors can help you and your family hold an intervention in one of our Houston, Texas facilities, or in one of the rehabilitation centers in Pasadena, Clear Lake, Pearland, Richmond, Dickinson, or Webster.
+Through family intervention, continued family participation, and professional substance abuse and addiction guidance, you can help your loved one begin the road to recovery today.

-The goal of drug and alcohol intervention is to help your loved one recognize the reality and extent of the problem and to agree to addiction treatment.
+The goal of an intervention is to help your loved one recognize the reality and extent of their addiction so that they realize it is a problem for the ones they love, and agree to getting treatment.
 It is an opportunity for friends and family to do something constructive for the addict, rather than being helpless, passive or enabling the individual’s addiction.